ThomasDeVree/2025-CCE-E-DEV-039-DevelopmentBooks/README.md

 This is a webservice that calculate the basket of a bookstore, depending on the basket discount can be applied.

+This application is written in Java 17

+To compile it execute: mvn clean install

 To run it locally use the command: mvn spring-boot:run